chrisweb/chris.lu/README.md

 > When a route is loaded, the Next.js and React runtime will be loaded, which is cacheable and predictable in size.
 This runtime does not increase in size as your application grows.
 Further, the runtime is asynchronously loaded, enabling your HTML from the server to be progressively enhanced on the client

 Question(s): what exactly is the runtime? how is it loaded asynchronously?
 Isn't it bundled like everything else?

+Question(s): as we saw in the previous chapter, you can import a Server Component inside of a Client Component and it will be considered a Client Component too, but what if that component for example fetches some data from database, this code can't run in the client?

+TODO: to answer the question above, show example code of passing a server component via the children prop into a client component (that client component needs to be inside of a server component)

+Isomorphic code:

+Note: to be honest I find all this quite complex, I don't like having to remember all the time that I need to do something in a specific way for it to work, I like to be able to always do the same thing and be sure I will get the best result unfortunatly now, we will always have to think about passing server components as children, because if we just import them, we will lose the SSR benefits this to me is not "Isomorphic" at all, I personally expect from a modern framework to be Isomorphic, you should be able to reuse most of your code on server side as well as the client side and only have a few files that function as adapters and do something different based on the environment, like having a getData function for both the server and the client code but inside getData you check the environemnt and based on the result you either do browser fetch request using an API URL if you are in the client and if you are on the server the database adapter is being used to make a database query, same for caching for example, you should be able to cache data queries with a unique function that you use the same way, be it on the server or the client, but inside the cache function there is a bit of code that if on the client uses an adapter that caches data for example into the localstorage and if on server another adapter caches or retrieves the data from for example a redis database

+can we solve this headache by using the new next.js fetch? if so, this would mean we need an API!
+I don't mind needing an API, we would need one anyway for POST, PUT, PATCH and DELETE methods that client side code would call to execute actions, what is also nice is that the features like being able to use the `loading.tsx` file in your segment folder is not lost and still gets used when making a server side fetch, but finally all this all means that we never make any component function async and also not use await inside of it, but instead always use the new react `use` hook, only if we do all of this then we come very close to a real Isomorphic experience where we don't need to think about the question is this a component I can import or a component I need to pass via the `children` prop

+the problem with fetch is that we after fetching the data from API, it is the client which needs to do the rendering job to produce the html, so we lose the SSR benefit where the client gets the html pre-rendered and just needs to hydrate it, you can compare this to have someone delivering you all the ingredients to cook your meal but you still need to do the cooking vs having someone delivering a pre-cooked meal to your place that you then just need to heat before being able to eat it

+so unfortunatly to not lose the SSR benefit, we might have to live with having to decide if we pass a component via the `children` prop or can just import it

+TODO: It might be better to put all this into a speraret blog post, outside of the scope of this tutorial and then link to it

+Question(s): what would be nice is that if the framework when encountering a server component inside a client component, would not consider it a client component but instead pre-render it automatically on the server for you and send the html to the client component to then get hydrated

+Question(s): can streaming fix some of these problems? make it easier for the devs?

 routes: